codingbbq/codingbbq.github.io/_posts/2019-03-11-consecutive-elements-in-array.markdown

 `let b = [1, 3, 4, 5]`

-My first and immediate go to solution was to interate over the array and find the difference of the item with the previous item.
+My first and immediate go to solution was to iterate over the array and find the difference of the item with the previous item.
 1. Sort the array in ascending order.
-Initially I used the javascript method .sort() directly on the array, i.e `array.sort()` however found that for array such as `[1, 2, 3, 10]` the sorting would be string sorting i.e output would be `[1, 10, 2, 3]`.
+Initially I used the JavaScript method .sort() directly on the array, i.e `array.sort()` however found that for array such as `[1, 2, 3, 10]` the sorting would be string sorting i.e output would be `[1, 10, 2, 3]`.
 So, the solution was to sort each item with previous item based on condition.

-2. After sorting, iterate over the array and check if the next element is greater than the prevoious element by 1.
+2. After sorting, iterate over the array and check if the next element is greater than the previous element by 1.
 Based on the condition we used, one point to take care was that the loop is run for a total length of array - 1 times.

 ```javascript